Feeding the Dragon

 Gabrielle Barnes, Teen Services Librarian, Hartford Public Library

 When Sharon Washington, writer and actress of Feeding the Dragon, says that she grew up in the New York Public Library, she means it quite literally.
 Her father worked at a branch of the library in upper Manhattan and the family lived in an apartment within its very walls.
 Public libraries have long served as a home for information, reading, and learning but in current times they have also become vital community centers.
-Join us for a discussion exploring how the Hartford Public Library system continues to evolve, despite budget cuts and limited resources, providing the city with innovative public spaces to call home.
+Join us for a discussion exploring how the Hartford Public Library system continues to evolve, providing the city with innovative public spaces to call home.

 Open Captioned Performances

 For patrons who are deaf or have hearing loss.
 FREE with admission.

 Audio Described Performances

 February 3, 2:00pm

 For patrons who are blind or have low vision.
 FREE with admission.